If you can answer these questions, then you have what it takes to become a Professional Trader…

 But what if you’re married?
-You have a family?
+Do you have a family?
 Or you’re in your 60s?

 If you still decide to pursue day trading, here are some tips to help you move:

 - Set aside 24 months of living expenses that don’t involve your trading capital

 - Trading is a business a business.
 And when you’re in business, don’t expect to make money in the early years

 - Keep as much trading profits as you can because you don’t know when your next drawdown will come